dgalcius/tlenv/README.md

 ### Understanding Shims

-ltenv works by inserting a directory of _shims_ at the front of your `PATH`:
+tlenv works by inserting a directory of _shims_ at the front of your `PATH`:

-    ~/.ltenv/shims:/usr/local/bin:/usr/bin:/bin
+    ~/.tlenv/shims:/usr/local/bin:/usr/bin:/bin

-Through a process called _rehashing_, ltenv maintains shims in that directory to match every LaTeX command across every installed version of TeX Live — `latex`, `dvips`, `maketexlsr`, `purifyeps`, `xdvi`, and so on.
+Through a process called _rehashing_, tlenv maintains shims in that directory to match every LaTeX command across every installed version of TeX Live — `latex`, `dvips`, `maketexlsr`, `purifyeps`, `xdvi`, and so on.

-Shims are lightweight executables that simply pass your command along to ltenv.
-So with ltenv installed, when you run, say, `latex`, your operating system will do the following:
+Shims are lightweight executables that simply pass your command along to tlenv.
+So with tlenv installed, when you run, say, `latex`, your operating system will do the following:

 * Search your `PATH` for an executable file named `latex`
-* Find the ltenv shim named `latex` at the beginning of your `PATH`
+* Find the tlenv shim named `latex` at the beginning of your `PATH`
-* Run the shim named `latex`, which in turn passes the command along to ltenv
+* Run the shim named `latex`, which in turn passes the command along to tlenv

 ### Choosing the TeX Live version

-When you execute a shim, ltenv determines which TeX Live version to use by reading it from the following sources, in this order:
+When you execute a shim, tlenv determines which TeX Live version to use by reading it from the following sources, in this order:

-1. The `LTENV_VERSION` environment variable, if specified.
-You can use the [`ltenv shell`](#ltenv-shell) command to set this environment variable in your current shell session.
+1. The `TLENV_VERSION` environment variable, if specified.
+You can use the [`tlenv shell`](#tlenv-shell) command to set this environment variable in your current shell session.

 2. The first `.latex-version` file found by searching the directory of the